phoenixframework/phoenix/C_routing.md

 "/users/17"
 ```

 What about paths with query strings?
-Phoenix has you covered.
 By adding an optional fourth argument of key value pairs, the path helpers will return those pairs in the query string.

 ```elixir
 iex> user_path(Endpoint, :show, 17, admin: true, active: false)